Fair Interval Scheduling of Indivisible Chores: Introduction

 \subsection{Our Contributions}

 We initiate the study of fair and efficient interval scheduling of indivisible chores under conflict constraints and make the following contributions:

-\paragraph{Non-existence results.} In \Cref{sec:Non-Existence-Results}, we show that the strongest approximation notion---envy-freeness up to \emph{any} chore (\EFX{})---may not be compatible with maximality.
+\paragraph{Non-existence results:} In \Cref{sec:Non-Existence-Results}, we show that the strongest approximation notion---envy-freeness up to \emph{any} chore (\EFX{})---may not be compatible with maximality.
 By weakening the fairness requirement to envy-freeness up to one chore (\EF{1}) but strengthening the efficiency requirement to Pareto optimality, we again obtain a non-existence result (see \Cref{fig:relations}).
 Notably, our negative results hold even for two agents with identical valuations and even when the conflict graph is a path graph.
 Thus, we focus on \EF{1} and maximality in search of positive results.
-In \Cref{sec:Limitations}, we highlight the limitations of algorithms from the unconstrained setting---specifically, round robin and envy-cycle elimination---in computing an \EF{1} and maximal schedule. \paragraph{Algorithms for two agents.} In \Cref{sec:Results_Two_Agents}, we prove our main result: A polynomial-time algorithm for finding an \EF{1} and maximal schedule for two agents under general \emph{monotone} valuations and for \emph{any} interval graph.
-Our analysis develops a novel notion of \emph{adjacent} schedules and uses a \emph{coloring} technique that may be of independent interest. \paragraph{Algorithms for an arbitrary number of agents.} In \Cref{sec:Results_n_Agents}, we consider the case of an arbitrary number of agents.
-While we are unable to settle the existence of an \EF{1} and maximal schedule in this setting even for three agents, we show that under \emph{restricted} valuations (specifically, identical dichotomous valuations), an \EF{1} and maximal schedule always exists for a path graph for four or more agents.\footnote{For two agents, our result in \Cref{sec:Results_Two_Agents} applies while the three agent case remains unresolved even for identical dichotomous valuations and a path graph.} Furthermore, for identical valuations (not necessarily dichotomous), we show that \EF{1} and maximality can be simultaneously achieved for a more general class of graphs, namely, any graph in which each connected component is of size at most $n$, where $n$ is the number of agents.
+In \Cref{sec:Limitations}, we highlight the limitations of algorithms from the unconstrained setting---specifically, round robin and envy-cycle elimination---in computing an \EF{1} and maximal schedule. \paragraph{Results for two agents:} In \Cref{sec:Results_Two_Agents}, we prove our main result: A polynomial-time algorithm for finding an \EF{1} and maximal schedule for two agents under general \emph{monotone} valuations and \emph{any} interval graph.
+Our analysis develops a novel notion of \emph{adjacent} schedules and uses a \emph{coloring} technique that may be of independent interest. \paragraph{Results for an arbitrary number of agents:} In \Cref{sec:Results_n_Agents}, we consider the case of an arbitrary number of agents.
+We show that under \emph{identical} additive valuations, an \EF{1} and maximal schedule always exists for three or more agents for a \emph{path} graph~(\Cref{thm:n_Agents_Identical}).
+Thus, together with the aforementioned result for two agents in \Cref{sec:Results_Two_Agents}, we resolve the existence question for any number of identical agents on a path.
+The question of finding such schedules in polynomial time remains open (except for the case of four agents).
+Notably, our proof uses the ``cycle plus $n$-cliques'' theorem, which generalizes a well-known conjecture of Paul Erd\H{o}s.
+It is the first instance of this theorem being applied to fair division that we are aware of.

+If the valuations are additionally assumed to be dichotomous and there are four or more agents, such a schedule can be found in polynomial time.
+Finally, we present an efficient algorithm for computing an \EF{1} and maximal schedule for $n$ identical additive agents for graphs where each connected component is of size at most $n$~(\Cref{thm:n_Agents_Identical_Bounded_Components}).